Contykpo/computer-science-notes/Software Engineering/6 - Main Notes/Adapter Programming Pattern.md

 # Adapter Pattern

 The #Adapter-Pattern converts the interface of a class into another interface that clients expect.
 This design pattern lets classes work together that couldn't otherwise because of incompatible interface.
 It acts as a bridge between two incompatible interfaces, enabling objects with different interfaces to collaborate.
-The Adapter pattern wraps an existing class with a new interface, making it compatible with the client's expectations.
+The Adapter pattern **wraps** an existing class with a new interface, making it compatible with the client's expectations.
+The **Adapter** object has a ***one-way relationship*** with the **Adaptee**.

 - **Compatibility**: Allows classes with incompatible interfaces to work together.
 - **Wrapper**: The Adapter pattern wraps an existing class to provide a new interface.